A Complementary Approach to Incorrectness Typing: Refutation

 The rule \begin{added}\rlnm{MatchL}\end{added} gives a principle for refuting that a match expression $\matchtm{M}{\mid_{i=1}^k p_i \mapsto N_i}$ evaluates to an $A$ when control does get passed to the branches because the scrutinee matches some pattern.
 Note that, for convenience, when $\theta$ is used as a set of variable typings, we use the abbreviation $\CompPure{\theta}$ for the set $\{x:\CompPure{A} \mid x:A \in \theta\}$.
 To justify the refutation, we must show that $M$ will evaluate to some value matching a pattern and then, for each branch $i \in [1,k]$, we refute that the branch returned an $A$ by either: \begin{itemize} \item refuting $N_i : A$, thus proving directly that this branch did not return an $A$ \item or, refuting $M : p_i\theta$, thus proving that this branch could not have been taken \item or, proving $\CompPure{\theta_i}$, thus showing that (although the branch may return an $A$) a consequence of the branch returning an $A$ is that the assignment of types to the pattern variables is inconsistent with the actual matching $\theta$. \end{itemize} Note that, since $\CompPure{\theta}$ appears on the right of the judgement, it suffices only to show that \emph{some} pattern variable is necessarily inconsistent with the actual matching.

-The rules \rlnm{PairLL} and \rlnm{PairRL} gives the familiar principle that to refute that a pair $(M_1,\,M_2)$ evaluates to a pair of an $A_1$ and an $A_2$ specifically, it suffices to refute that one of the components $M_i$ evaluates to an $A_i$, but \begin{added} to reflect the asymmetric definition of $\mng{(A,\,B)}$ (see also the discussion on the subtyping rule \rlnm{PairC} in \cref{subsec:subtype-relation})\end{added}, the first component must be a value.\del{when justifying according to the second component.} The rules \rlnm{PrjL$i$} give a principle for refuting that a projection $\pi_i(M)$ yields a normal form of some type $A$.
-In this case, it suffices to show that the pairing will have an incompatible component in position $i$.
-The rule \rlnm{IfL} allows to refute that a conditional reduces to an $A$ by refuting that either branch can reduce to an $A$.
+The rules \rlnm{PairLL} and \rlnm{PairRL} gives the familiar principle that, to refute a pair $(M_1,\,M_2)$ evaluates to a pair of an $A_1$ and an $A_2$ specifically, it suffices to refute that one component $M_i$ evaluates to an $A_i$.
+However, to reflect the asymmetric definition of $\mng{(A,\,B)}$ (as discussed for rule \rlnm{PairC} in \cref{subsec:subtype-relation}), the \rlnm{PairRL} rule imposes an additional constraint: if the refutation is based on the second component, the first must also reduce to a value, provided it does not diverge. \del{when justifying according to the second component. }\del{The rules \rlnm{PrjL$i$} give a principle for refuting that a projection $\pi_i(M)$ yields a normal form of some type $A$.
+In this case, it suffices to show that the pairing will have an incompatible component in position $i$. }This asymmetry also affects the rules \rlnm{PrjL$i$} for refuting projections; to refute that a projection $\pi_i(M)$ yields a normal form of some type $A$, we show an incompatible component at position $i$, \emph{and}, for second projection ($i=2$) specifically, we must also ensure the first component would not go wrong.

+Finally, the rule \rlnm{IfL} allows us to refute that a conditional expression reduces to a value of type $A$ by refuting that both of its branches reduce to a value of type $A$.